-The CT (computed tomography) scan that was taken at your planning appointment is used to create the plan.
+The CT scan that was taken at your planning appointment is used to create the plan.
 It is designed specifically for you.
 This can take up to 2 weeks, depending on how difficult the individual plan is.

-Sometimes the start of treatment can be delayed due to the difficulty of the plan.
+Sometimes the start of treatment will need to be delayed due to the difficulty of the plan.